decentraland/decentraland-rpc/README.md

 # `decentraland-rpc`

-This repository contains the low-level API that allows us to run sandboxed (and even remote) code for Decentralands LANDs and other systems like Physics.
+This repository contains the low-level API that runs the sandboxed code for Decentralands LANDs.

 ## Scripting

-Scripts are pieces of logic that run inside the context of a Web Worker or remotely in a server.
-They are meant to provide the user a way to run custom logic inside the player's client, allowing the creation of rich experiences inside Decentraland.
-To achieve this, low level hooks are exposed from the scripting host and consumed by the scripting client.
+Scripts are pieces of logic that run inside the context of a Web Worker.
+Although it's not currently used in the Decentraland specification, it also supports scenes remotely run on a server.
+The scripts provide the logic that is run inside the player's client.
+These methods are the lowest level communication layer to the scripting host (generally the [kernel](https://github.com/decentraland/kernel/tree/main/packages/shared/apis/host)) and consumed by the scripting client (usually the [runtime deployed](https://github.com/decentraland/kernel/blob/main/packages/scene-system/sdk/SceneRuntime.ts) alongside the code written by users).

 ## Transports